TRADITIONAL CHINESE MEDICINE

 While acupuncture is not an exact science, a great deal of research has been done to discover whether acupuncture is effective.
 Hundreds of clinical studies have shown success in treating a variety of illnesses, including arthritis, and improving outcomes following a stroke.

-From personal experience, I can report that on the occasion I damaged my back my practitioner had me up and moving in less than two hours, where before I couldn’t stand.
-On a separate occasion I was convinced I had torn the medial meniscus in my right knee, and after a two-hour session was up and walking.
-A week later, and after two more sessions, I was back to practising yoga.
+From personal experience, I can report that on the occasion I damaged my back my practitioner had me up and moving in less than two hours, whereas before I couldn’t stand.
+On a separate occasion, I was convinced I had torn the medial meniscus in my right knee, and after a two-hour session was up and walking.
+A week later, and after two more sessions, I was back to practicing yoga.

 Most countries have an official Acupuncture Council, which will list qualified practitioners based on their medical certificates.
 I recommend going down this route as most of these practitioners are cross educated in modern sciences, ensuring a greater overall approach to your health.
 Keep in mind that acupuncture works by inserting needles into the body, so you also want a practitioner who works in a sterile environment.
 Never accept acupuncture needles that are not from sterile packs.
 Ancient practices used sharpened wood or bone, and where this classic method may seem attractive, these tools can carry bacteria.
 If an office is not clean, it’s probably best to find a different doctor.

 If you are interested in something more stereotypical and picturesque, the little Chinese doctor with a long beard and lots of wrinkles, you can certainly find one with little issue, although, unless you speak Mandarin or Cantonese there may be no clear communication.